Stratifications of abelian categories: The intermediate-extension functor

 \section{The intermediate-extension functor}

 Consider again a recollement:

 In this section we study the full subcategory, $\AC^U \into \AC$, whose objects have no subobjects or quotients in $\AC^Z := \im i_*$.
-The main result of this section (Proposition \ref{recol3}(ii)) is that the restricted functor $j^* : \AC^U \to \AC_U$ is an equivalence of categories.
+A result of Kuhn \cite[Proposition 4.6(3)]{Kuh94} (see also Proposition \ref{recol3}) is that the restricted functor $j^* \colon \AC^U \to \AC_U$ is an equivalence of categories.
 The quasi-inverse $j_{!*}: \AC_U \to \AC^U$ is defined as follows.

 \begin{defn}[$j_{!*}: \AC_U \to \AC^U$] For an object $X \in \AC_U$, let $\overline{1_X}: j_!
 X \to j_* X$ be the morphism corresponding to the identity on $X$ under the isomorphism

 Define

 \end{defn} It is easy to check that if $X \in \AC_U$ then $j_{!*} X \in \AC^U$.
 Indeed as $i^! j_* X = 0$, $j_* X$ has no subobjects in $\AC^Z$.
 In particular, as $j_{!*} X$ is a subobject of $j_* X$ it cannot have any subobjects in $\AC^Z$.
 Likewise as $j_{!*} X$ is a quotient of $j_{!} X$ it cannot have any quotients in $\AC^Z$.